| |

 Tempering the curd

 Return mixture to saucepan and cook over medium heat.
 Bring to a low boil and continue cooking until thickened, about 4 minutes.
-While cooking, gently stir the curd continually with a wire whisk or rubber spatula.
+While cooking, gently stir the curd continually with a whisk or rubber spatula.

 Whisking lemon curd ingredients in a saucepan